 The Muji Hut

-In the land of the rising sun, prefabricated and modular construction also has its actors: the brand, a cult favorite, Muji, known for its sober and minimalist designs, now offers prefabricated homes eco-friendly, ultra-functional, at a reasonable price.
+In the land of the rising sun, prefabricated and modular construction also has its actors: the brand, a cult favorite, Muji, known for its sober and minimalist designs, now offers prefabricated, eco-friendly and ultra-functional homes at a reasonable price.
 The interior of the Muji Hut measures 100 square-feet, but has the luxury of 30 square-foot patio.
 There are sliding glass doors along the front of the hut, plus a smaller window in the back, which allows for the inhabitant to have access to plenty of natural light and air circulation.

-These structures are built atop a concrete foundation, with the exterior walls being wood-charred cedar while the interior walls are untreated cypress plywood to give you the ultimate design flexibility.
+These structures are built atop a concrete foundation, with wood-charred cedar walls while the interior walls are untreated cypress plywood to give you the ultimate design flexibility.
 The mortar floor finish is durable and easy to clean, ideal for rustic environments and relaxed living.
 These huts are selling for just around $27,000!
 Seems pretty affordable to me.
 For the moment, they are only selling in Japan.

 Photo Credits: Inhabitat